 Unfortunately, there is no single permanent cure for Polycystic Ovary Syndrome.
 The condition can, however, be greatly managed and controlled through a healthy lifestyle, positive mindset, and support from loved ones.
 Some of the ideas included in the steps of PCOS care.

-3. Family counseling to control weight and calorie intake for diabetes and cardiovascular diseases: Usually teens with PCOS, when they have undergone a diagnosis.
-The next best step is to guide the family into taking all the necessary steps and precautions for PCOS care to ensure that the girl incorporates healthy lifestyle choices.
-It is observed that a timely and early diagnosis helps women control the condition to a large extent.
+Usually PCOS in Adolescents or teens with PCOS are found commonly.
+After diagnosis, the next best step is to guide the family into taking all the necessary steps and precautions for PCOS care to ensure that the girl incorporates healthy lifestyle choices.
+It is observed that a timely and early diagnosis helps women largely control the condition.
 If proper care and steps are taken to regularise the cycle, the girl is less likely to suffer from infertility, miscarriage, and other cardiovascular and diabetic diseases.
 A daily exercise routine, 6-8 hours of uninterrupted sleep, and a positive body image will help the girl tackle the physical and mental trauma of the condition.

-An early Polycystic Ovary Syndrome diagnosis in adolescent girls can be of great advantage in controlling the effects of the condition and PCOS care.
+An early Polycystic Ovary Syndrome diagnosis in adolescent girls can be of great advantage in controlling the PCOS Symptoms in Teenagers and PCOS in Adolescents.
 If you or your relatives or friends show any of the above signs of PCOS, consult a doctor immediately to help understand and manage the condition.